inno-devops-labs/S25-core-course-labs/app_java/JAVA.md

 When I was making this part of lab 1, I already knew that Dockerfiles is the next lab part, so in the app_python there is a Dockerfile, and in the app_java I stopped on the .jar usage (for now).

+---

+# Lab 2

+---

+For this application unit testing, I create the exhaustive set of tests that covered almost all the business logic related codebase.
+Only this functionality was tested because, in the specific Java language, there are a lot of frameworks, and this is unnecessary to test each one's functionality.

+## The main features

+- Business logic functionality: tests are mostly covered indeed; the business functionality that will deliver the final answer to the user
+- Separate Logic: Tests are separated into different files to make it more concise to read the tests and maintain them
+- Naming: I use the given...when...then... test case naming to properly introduce the purpose of the specific test
+- Separate context: to make tests more isolated, the library junit5 recreates the context for each test class.
+  (context is a way of environment control provided by the Spring Boot framework)